-Join Alan Simon for an in-depth discussion in this video Organize milestones into projects, part of Manage Your Organization's Big Data Program.
+Join Alan Simon for an in-depth discussion in this video Organize milestones into projects, part of Big Data Foundations: Program Management.

 - Take your list and organize the projects by functional area within your organization.
 Within finance, you'll have projects that will consolidate your existing finance data marts, apply predictive analytics to asset management, and bring SAP data into Hadoop.
 Over in sales and marketing, your Big Data projects will include sales data mart consolidation, applying predictive analytics to sales analysis, and building a social media sentiment and passion dashboard.